 He dropped to a knee and picked up the toy sword.
 It was a curved plastic blade with gold highlights and a tiger head pommel.
 “Remember this?”
 He looked up, a rueful grin curling the corners of his lips.
 “It was Jeff’s birthday present the summer he died.”

 “Oh, I remember,” I broke in.
 I swiped an arm across my sweat-beaded brow.
 “Jeff’s Mighty Morphin Power Ranger’s Sword.”
 I stepped across and snatched it from his grip, held it in the pale glow of the crescent moon.
 “He was so proud the day he came to play.
 You remember, Lewis?”
 I shook my head and turned away.
 “Of course you don’t,” I said.
 “You weren’t there the day Jeff plummeted from the roof.”

-Lewis snicked off the flashlight, the shadows he’d held at bay swirling in on raven wings.
+Lewis snicked off the flashlight, the shadows it held at bay swirling in on raven wings.
 “What do you mean, from the roof?
 Jeff fell out of the second story window.”

 “What truth?”
 Lewis asked nudging his glasses back up his nose.

 “The truth is we fought over that sword.
 You were always the rich one, Lewis.
 You had a fancy plastic helmet and your knight’s sword.
 But me an’ Jeff.
-Well, we got by with wooden sticks and imagination.
-Then Jeff’s mom remarried and suddenly I’m odd man out.
-The kid with holey jeans and a fake sword.”
+Well, we got by with wooden sticks, trash can lids and imagination.
+Then Jeff’s mom remarried and suddenly I was the odd man out.
+The kid with holey jeans and an imaginary sword.”